 Flower tattoos have become very popular over the last several years as a growing number of women choose to have some type of ink done on their bodies.
 Among them, the daisy is the flower of choice for many women.

-Daisies have always been a very positive flower, as they're not only fun to grow and work with, but they also add a delightful color to the garden.
-Some people put daisies in their hair, and you might pick the petals off a daisy when deciding if someone likes you or not—one flower petal off says yes, and the next says no. Do you remember playing that little game when you were younger?
+Daisies have always been a very positive flower, as they're not only fun to grow and work with, but also add delightful color to the garden.
+Some people put daisies in their hair, and you might pick the petals off a daisy when deciding if someone likes you or not—one flower petal off says "yes," and the next says "no." Do you remember playing that little game when you were younger?

 Among many people, the daisy is also representative of quality traits and experiences:

 As for design, those simple petals, round middles, and variety of colors and looks are great options to choose from for artists and those desiring a daisy tattoo.
 They look fantastic whether they're done in color or darker, and they work well in settings with additional themes to create a scene—although they are equally as good if they stand alone.

 What I really like about the daisy tattoos I've seen is the way the artists choose to be more subtle, rather than loud, when using color.
 The daisy seems to be more compelling to me when it's done in that way, as it's a humble little flower that shouldn't be displayed too loudly, as far as color goes.

 Let's take a look now at a number of daisy tattoos in this gallery.